DeepeshP04/FinLearn/FinLearn/README.md

 # FinLearn

 ## Description
-FinLearn is designed to empower individuals by providing them with the required financial knowledge.
+FinLearn is a web application designed to help users learn about financial literacy through educational content, and games.
+The platform focuses on savings and investments strategies.